 Observe the conditions of the main flame.
-A normal high fire flame is blue and orange.
-If the high fire flame is yellow then corrective action must be taken.
-In normal low fire operation the burner will glow yellowish-orange.
+A normal high fire flame is mostly orange with a blue halo, while at low fire the burner will glow yellowish-orange.

 Correct air adjustment is essential to the efficient operation of this boiler.
-If an adjustment in the combustion is necessary, call a qualified and knowledgeable installer or service agency who has been trained on the Harsco Industrial, Patterson-Kelley MACH® boilers.
+Ensure that the flow of combustion and ventilation air is not obstructed.
+If an adjustment in the combustion appears necessary, the flue gas composition should be checked with a carbon dioxide (CO_2) or oxygen (O_2) analyzer and compared to the values stated in Table 3-1 of section 3.11.2.1.
+If an adjustment in the combustion is necessary, call a qualified and knowledgeable installer or service agency that has been trained on the Patterson-Kelley MACH[®] boilers.

-5.1.3 Monthly (During Operation)
+5.1.3 Monthly

 - 1. Using the control panel, enter the information mode and scroll down view the flame signal.
-When the boiler is firing, the signal will be "yes" and when the boiler is not firing, the signal will be "no". - 2.
+This is measured in micro-amps of flame conductivity. - 2.
 Test high-limit Control.
-Refer to Section 3.9. - 3.
-Test operating temperature controls by reducing or increasing temperature setting as necessary to check burner operation. - 4.
-Test the low water level cut-out.
-Refer to Section 3.9. - Test low gas pressure switch.
-Refer to Section 3.9. - 6.
+Refer to Section 3.9.3. - 3.
+Test operating temperature controls by reducing or increasing temperature setting as necessary to check burner operation.

+- 4. Test the low water level cut-out.
+Refer to Section 3.9.2. - 5.
+Test low gas pressure switch.
+Refer to Section 3.9.4. - 6.
 Check the condensate drain system.
 Clean and flush as necessary.

-Installation and service must be performed by a qualified and knowledgeable installer or service agency who has been trained on the Harsco Industrial, Patterson-Kelley MACH® boilers.
+Installation and service must be performed by a qualified and knowledgeable installer or service agency that has been trained on the Patterson-Kelley MACH[®] boilers.